frederic-perez/AmE-dictionary/data/dictionary.md

 __porta-potty__ _n_ :three: A toilet that is in a small plastic building that can be moved.
 __portable building__ _n_ A portable, demountable or transportable building is a building designed and built to be movable rather than permanently located. :es: barracones
 __portal__
-__portcullis__ _n_ A grating of iron or wooden bars or slats, suspended in the gateway of a fortified place and lowered to block passage.
+__portcullis__ _n_ :two::camera: A grating of iron or wooden bars or slats, suspended in the gateway of a fortified place and lowered to block passage.
 __portend__ _v_ :seven::hammer: (portended) _...may portend a disruption._
 __portent__ _n_ :five::hammer: (portents)
 __portentous__